prog-1/heap-2/README.md

 ![](swords.png)

-You may assume that the input is provided from `stdin` and is printed to `stdout`.
+You may assume that the input is provided from `stdin` and the output is printed to `stdout`.